Norm Macdonald Tells Howard Stern That He Never Defended Louis C.K. Or Roseanne, Supports #MeToo Movement

 Over the course of the last two years, there have been a large number of people coming forth with allegations and claims of sexual abuse by many celebrities.
 Everyone has had their opinion on the different claims and many have made their words known to the world.
-Norm Macdonald is one of those who has voiced his opinions on the many victims coming forth, and it appears as if he was against the #MeToo movement, but now, he says differently.
+Norm Macdonald is one of those who have voiced their opinions on the many victims coming forth, and it appears as if he was against the #MeToo movement, but now, he says differently.

 Roseanne Barr and Louis C.K. have both come under fire in recent months for their comments which have been seen as very racist and sexist.
-Macdonald recently did an interview with The Hollywood Reporter in which he spoke on a number of topics but also appeared to defend the two comedians and their controversial comments.
+Macdonald recently did an interview with the Hollywood Reporter in which he spoke on a number of topics but also appeared to defend the two comedians and their controversial comments.

 On Wednesday, Macdonald spoke with Howard Stern about his new Netflix talk show, but he also wanted to clear up a number of misconceptions.
-As reported by The Hollywood Reporter, Macdonald said that his original comments have been taken the entirely wrong way.
+As reported by the Hollywood Reporter, Macdonald said that his original comments have been taken the entirely wrong way.

 “I never defended them.
 I am completely behind the #MeToo movement.